diogo0030/computer-vision-classification-of-defects-in-photovoltaic-modules/README.md

 We implemented and compared two architectures:
 * **Custom CNN (`PVClassifier`):** A lightweight network built from scratch with 4 convolutional blocks (`Conv2d` + `BatchNorm` + `ReLU` + `MaxPool`) followed by Global Average Pooling.
 Designed to be efficient for edge devices.
 * **ResNet18 (`ResNet18_Custom`):** A transfer learning approach using a pre-trained ResNet18.
 We modified the first convolutional layer to accept **1-channel grayscale input** (averaging the original RGB weights) and adapted the final fully connected layer to the specific number of classes (2, 11, or 12).
+* **MobileNetV2 (Transfer Learning):** A highly efficient architecture optimized for mobile/edge devices, tested to compare the trade-off between accuracy and model size.

 ---